Frequently Asked Questions about Grantmaking at GCF

 My organization operates in the Women’s Upward Mobility and/or All-In Cincinnati spaces.
 If I wasn’t consulted or included as this plan was put together, can my organization still be considered a partner?

 We would love to hear about your work and to include additional partners.
-To be sure you are on GCF’s “radar” as an organization working in this space, submit a Funding Inquiry, and we will respond accordingly within one to two weeks.
+To be sure you are on GCF’s “radar” as an organization working in this space, submit a Funding Inquiry, and we will respond accordingly within two weeks.

 I heard things are changing with your Private Foundations as well.
 Can you share more?